Tuesday, June 28, 2016

 That's really all for right now.
 My mission just isn't going to

-end the way I ever thought it would.
-But it's okay, new things are
+the way I ever thought it would.
+But it's okay, new things

 good.